100 Notable alumni of

 -

-Martin Vetterli is the current president of École polytechnique fédérale de Lausanne in Switzerland, succeeding Patrick Aebischer.
-He's a professor of engineering and was formerly the president of the National Research Council of the Swiss National Science Foundation.
+Martin Vetterli is a professor of engineering of École polytechnique fédérale de Lausanne in Switzerland, and was the former president of EPFL between 2017 and 2024.
+He was also formerly the president of the National Research Council of the Swiss National Science Foundation.

 -